 - The Galaxy variety, typified by Bridget Jones and other so-called chick lit novels.

 - The praline variety, characterised by more literary authors such as Jane Austen, Georgette Heyer and Catherine Cookson.

-- The chocolate bar variety, with its modern plots, typical of authors such as Jilly Cooper and Joanna Trollope, etc., and writers such as Françoise Sagan, whose novels were once described as “like eating big boxes of exotic chocolates spiked with illicit substances”.
+- The chocolate bar variety with its modern plots, typical of authors such as Jilly Cooper and Joanna Trollope, and writers such as Françoise Sagan, whose novels were once described as “like eating big boxes of exotic chocolates spiked with illicit substances”.

-- Catering for readers with darker tastes is the ganache variety of chocolit, typified by the novels of Emily Brontë and Laurell K. Hamilton.
+- Catering for readers with darker tastes is the ganache variety, typified by the novels of Emily Brontë and Laurell K. Hamilton.

-- Then there is the liqueur variety of chocolit, characterised by strongly erotic themes, as found in the short stories by Anaïs Nin and novels published by the Black Lace imprint.
+- Then there is the liqueur variety, characterised by erotic themes, as found in the short stories by Anaïs Nin and the novels published by the Black Lace imprint.